SNOWBOARDING

 - Momentum

 - The energy that a skier has stored in their movement.
-Momentum is mass x velocity.
+Momentum calculated by mass multiplied by velocity, and therefore has a defined direction.

 - Right Angle